Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 Kamairicha

-Brewing Method: To brew Kamairicha, we recommend using water that is around 70-80°C (160-175°F) to preserve its delicate flavors.
-Steep the leaves for about 1-2 minutes, although the exact brewing time can be adjusted based on personal preference.
-It’s advisable to experiment with different steeping times to find the flavor strength that suits you best.
+To brew Kamairicha, we recommend using water that is around 70-80ยฐC (160-175ยฐF).
+Steep the leaves for about 1-2 minutes, adjusting that time based on personal preference.
+Experiment with different steeping times to find the flavor strength that suits you best.

 Konacha